vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 5. Ask for feedback from other participants you trust on how you can smooth the rough edges.

 <p align="center"> <img width="" height="" src="https://www.trg-inc.com/wp-content/uploads/2019/06/FTP-graphic-facilitation-by-Kat-Haugh-e1565282021774.png"></p>

-This was all about facilitation now to summarize,

 ## Summary